MichaelCurrin/themeless-jekyll-quickstart/README.md

 $ make upgrade
 ```

-The [Gemfile.lock](/Gemfile.lock) file will be updated if there are any changes.
+The `Gemfile.lock` file will be updated if there were any changes.
 You can commit this.
 That file is optional for GitHub Pages, but required if you want to deploy to Netlify.

 ## Run

-Build to the `_site` directory and start the web server.
+Build to the `_site` directory and start the Jekyll dev server.

 ### On subpath